 Retention challenges and the critical work-life balance

-Fifty-one percent of remote workers said that they choose the remote setting in order to improve work-life balance, and 47% wanted to eliminate the hassle and expense of commuting.
+Fifty-one percent of remote workers said that they choose the remote setting to improve work-life balance, and 47% wanted to eliminate the hassle and expense of commuting.
 As soon as you, as a manager understand that your employees need time and space, you’re one step closer to ensure they are happier, rejuvenated, more engaged and productive at work.

 The biggest challenge

-At the same time, managers of distributed teams named cultivating company culture the top issue, and not measuring of employee performance.
+At the same time, managers of distributed teams named cultivating company culture the top issue, and not measuring employee performance.

 Seeing the unseen

 One interesting finding of the report is that remote workers have 25 percent fewer career conversations on average than their on-site colleagues.
-But out of sight doesn’t necessarily mean out of mind when it comes to remote work.
+However, out of sight doesn’t necessarily mean out of mind when it comes to remote work.
 There are a ton of tools that remote team members can utilise when maintaining communications with each other, therefore remote employees might not feel like they are disconnected.

 With the rising cost of real estate and shrinking workspaces, one thing is for sure: remote work is here to stay.
 Companies need to focus more on employee experience to build trust making employees happier and therefore engaged, resulting in being even more effective, no matter where their desk is.